j-dr/calclens/README.md

 Other requirements include:

 1. a 64 bit system - the types long and double in C must both be 8 bytes
-2. a Unix-like environment (It has not been tested on Mac OSX.
-If you do, let me know!)
+2. a Unix/Linux-like environment (It has not been tested on Mac OSX.)

 Once these libraries are installed (or if you have them already) and requirements are met, then you just have to edit the Makefile to match